itssme/cs-tournament-manager/readme.md

 ```

 + The first line is the telegram bot token of you bot.
 The second line specifies who has access to the bot and can send
-  it messages/ commands.
+  messages/ commands to it.
 If you are not sure what your chat_id is, then leave the field empty for the time being and run
   the bot only with the bot token.
 Then add your bot and type `/help` in the chat.
-Look at the log files of the
+Look at the log output of the
-  software, and you will se your chat_id printed there.
+  software, and you will see your chat_id printed there.

 ## Banned Players